Doctor of Philosophy (PhD) Degree in the field of Electrical and Computer Engineering

 - Solve real-world problems by integrating knowledge gained in courses and through independent study.

-Requirements for the PhD Degree in the field of Electrical and Computer Engineering
+Requirements for the MS and PhD Degrees in the field of Electrical and Computer Engineering

 Students entering with previous graduate work may follow a hybrid program developed in consultation with the faculty and the Graduate Committee.
 The first academic year concentrates on foundation coursework and developing a research area.
 Each student must successfully complete a project, ELEC 599, in his or her chosen area of research in lieu of an oral or written qualifying exam.
 In addition to enabling the faculty to evaluate the student’s research potential, the project encourages timely completion of the MS degree.
 The student must complete a master’s thesis and successfully defend it in an oral examination.
 Students who have already acquired a master’s degree elsewhere must also complete the ELEC 599 project, after which acceptance of their previous master’s degree will be determined by the Graduate Committee.
 No course in which the student earned a grade lower than a B- (2.67 grade points) may count toward an MS or PhD.